Age-optimal Scheduling over Hybrid Channels: Related Works

-However, age-optimal problem via heterogeneous channels has been largely unexplored yet.
-To the best of our knowledge, technical models similar to ours were reported in \cite{altman2019forever,el2012optimal}.
-Their study assumed that the first channel is unreliable but consumes a lower cost, and the second channel has a steady connection with the same delay but consumes a higher cost.
-They derived the scheduling policy for the trade-off between age performance and cost.
-Our study is significantly different from theirs in two aspects: (i) In addition to allowing mmWave to be unreliable, our study assumes that sub-6GHz has a larger delay than mmWave since this assumption complies with the property of dual mmWave/sub-6GHz channels in real applications.
-The two aspects of differences between mmWave and sub-6GHz makes the MDP formulation more complex.
-Thus, most of the well-known techniques that show a nice structure of the optimal policy or even solve the optimal policy with low complexity (e.g.,\cite{altman2019forever,puterman1990markov,ngo2009optimality,krishnamurthy2016partially}) do not apply to our model. (ii) Regarding theoretical results, the study in \cite{altman2019forever,el2012optimal} shows the optimality of the threshold type policy and efficiently solves the optimal threshold when the first channel is i.i.d \cite{altman2019forever}, but our work can achieve that with the Markovian channel which is a generalization of the i.i.d. case.
+However, the age-optimal scheduling problem via heterogeneous channels has been largely unexplored yet.
+Technical results for similar models were reported in \cite{altman2019forever,el2012optimal}.
+In these studies, it is assumed that the first channel is unreliable but consumes a lower cost, and the second channel has the same delay as the first channel, but depletes a higher cost.
+Optimal scheduling policies were derived to achieve the optimal trade-off between age performance and cost.
+Our study is different from \cite{altman2019forever,el2012optimal} in two aspects: (i) The study in \cite{altman2019forever,el2012optimal} show the optimality of a threshold-type policy and efficiently computes the optimal threshold when the first channel is i.i.d. \cite{altman2019forever}, but our work allows a Markovian channel which generalizes the i.i.d. channel model in \cite{altman2019forever}. (ii) In addition, our study assumes that the second sub-6GHz channel has a larger delay than the first mmWave which complies with the property of dual mmWave/sub-6GHz channels in real applications.
+These two differences between mmWave and sub-6GHz make the MDP formulation more complex than those of \cite{altman2019forever,el2012optimal}.
+Thus, the techniques in e.g., \cite{krishnamurthy2016partially,puterman1990markov,ngo2009optimality,altman2019forever,sun2017update,yao2019integrating,sun2019sampling} that can show a nice structure of the optimal policy or solve the optimal policy with low complexity do not apply to our model.